Diagnosing the Reliability of LLM-as-a-Judge via Item Response Theory: Methodology

 \subsection{Prompt Variation Design}

 To assess prompt sensitivity, we apply three minimal perturbations that preserve semantic content: (1) \textit{typo} introduces character-level errors in high-attention words, (2) \textit{newline} inserts sentence-level line breaks, and (3) \textit{paraphrase} substitutes synonyms for verbs and adjectives.
 These reflect common real-world variations arising from trivial edits; if a judge's scores fluctuate substantially under such minor changes, this signals a reliability concern independent of alignment with human ratings.
+Importantly, Phase 1 evaluates the stability of a single fixed prompt against surface-level noise, not comparisons across structurally different prompts.
+Full-sentence paraphrasing or structural reformulation (reordering rubric items, changing evaluation framing) substantially alter LLM outputs \citep{sclar2024quantifying,mizrahi2024state,cox2025mapping} and effectively constitute a new measurement instrument, which should undergo Phase 1 independently.
+See Appendix~\ref{app_prompt_variation} for further discussion.